libplctag/libplctag.NET/README.md

 // Instantiate the tag with the appropriate mapper and datatype var myTag = new Tag<DintPlcMapper, int>()
 {
     //Name is the full path to tag.
-"PROGRAM:" is required for C*Logix.
     Name = "PROGRAM:SomeProgram.SomeDINT",
-    //Gateway is the IP Address of the PLC.
+    //Gateway is the IP Address of the PLC or communication module.
     Gateway = "10.10.10.10",
     //Path is the location in the control plane of the CPU.
 Almost always "1,0".
     Path = "1,0",